 In 2019, a large grey blob was spotted on the shores of Santa Barbara's Coal Oil Point Reserve in southern California.
 Unfortunately, no one was able to identify the creature correctly.
 The only characteristic everyone could agree on was that it was massive, at almost seven feet long and close to 600 pounds.

 After taking some pictures and going to social media for answers, the team at the reserve received help from a marine biologist.
-But no one was ready for the creature’s rare identification.
-Keep reading; the answer is sure to surprise you!
+But no one was ready for the creature's rare identification.
+Keep reading to discover how experts were able to identify this mysterious creature...

 600-Pound Creature Washed Up On Shore